 The second mistake is treating crit chance and crit multiplier as if they scale independently.
 In practice, they amplify each other.
 A huge crit multiplier means little if your crit chance is tiny, and a respectable crit chance is less exciting if the multiplier barely changes the result.
 The calculator helps you keep those values in the same conversation rather than optimizing one in isolation.

 The third mistake is ignoring target mitigation.
 This is especially common when players test builds on weak enemies and then extrapolate those impressions into harder content.
 If the real target has armor, shields, or resistance, effective DPS may be the only number that truly matters.
-A good optimization process always asks how much damage lands, not just how much damage is theoretically produced.
+A good optimization process always asks how much damage lands, more than how much damage is theoretically produced.

 Finally, people often compare too many changes at once.
 When a build gains attack speed, crit chance, and bonus damage all in a single test, it becomes difficult to understand what actually made the build better.
 The calculator is most useful when it supports disciplined comparisons instead of vague feelings.